 - The emergency fee of 100$ does not serve as a discount.

-No. By taking the consultation the client has no obligation to hire the consultant for any further immigration procedures.
+No. By taking the consultation the client has no obligation to hire the lawyer for any further immigration procedures.

-Should the client want to hire the consultant, this would be possible if the consultant confirms the eligibility of the client during the consultation and the ability to represent him.
+Should the client want to hire the lawyer, this would be possible if the lawyer confirms the eligibility of the client during the consultation and the ability to represent him.

-Taking the consultation does not imply that the consultant represents the client before any immigration authorities.
+Taking the consultation does not imply that the lawyer represents the client before any immigration authorities.

-The legal basis of the counselling is the Immigration and Refugee Protection Act and its Regulations, immigration laws, regulations and instructions of the Canadian provinces, and it is done according to the consultant’s best knowledge and based on the information provided by the client.
+The legal framework of the counselling encompasses in particular the Immigration and Refugee Protection Act and its Regulations, the Citizenship Act, immigration laws, regulations and instructions of the Canadian provinces, and it is done according to the lawyer’s best knowledge and based on the information provided by the client.

 We are authorized to represent clients before the provincial governments as well as the federal one, therefore there is no limitation in respect to the province.
-Certain provinces (like Quebec and Saskatchewan) require a license to be able to offer the services and the consultant holds all the necessary authorizations, as can be seen in the links above.
+Because he also is a regulated immigration consultant, the lawyer may counsel in respect to the Immigration programs of the province of Ontario.

 Please email us informing the date of your consultation and the immigration program of your choice.
 Make sure to do it shortly after the consultation, in order to benefit from the discount that corresponds to the regular consultation fee, that applies if the contract is signed within 4 weeks.